Safeguarding survey launched to find out how safe LGBT+ Christians feel in UK churches

 'We know that many LGBT+ people have a deep faith, but some feel unable to attend church because they fear that they will not be welcomed or understood in their local places of worship.
 We would therefore like to understand if there are LGBT+ Christians who do not currently go to church for fear of their safety, with a desire to learn what if anything local churches might do to help address these concerns.'

-The research results will be made public in mid-November.
+The research results can be accessed here.